rishabh7163/Wiki-Summarizer/README.md

 ## Introduction
-This is a Python script that summarizes the Wikipedia page on Hyperspectral Imaging using the Sumy library.
+This is a Python script that summarizes the Wikipedia page using the Sumy library.
 It uses the LexRank summarizer to generate summaries for each paragraph of the page.

 ## Requirements
 This script requires the following libraries to be installed: